Platform · AI Funnel

 class TT,OPT,HIL ai-node

 Build phase.
-AI-class steps are amber: the triage trainer (multiple funnels merged into one detector), the NPU optimizer (NPU-only ops, INT8 quantization), and the hardware-in-the-loop validator that gates on accuracy and latency.
+AI-class steps are amber: the triage trainer (multiple funnels merged into one detector), the NPU optimizer (NPU-only ops, low-precision inference), and the hardware-in-the-loop validator that gates on accuracy and latency.

 A bundle that fails the hardware-in-the-loop accuracy or latency gate is rejected back to the customer; only signed, gated bundles reach the OTA channel.